What you need to know:

 - Early last week on Wednesday, the Central Bank had in a statement denied connection with messages that were circulating on social media urging depositors to withdraw their cash.

-by the Central Bank will have no bearing on the daily operations of Uganda’s fourth largest bank by assets.
+The suspension of Crane Bank top management by the Central Bank will have no bearing on the daily operations of Uganda’s fourth largest bank by assets.

 Crane Bank, Emmanuel Tumusiime Mutebile, the governor Bank of Uganda (BoU) said on Thursday, was “a significantly undercapitalised institution” but they (BoU) had appointed a statutory manager who would continue running the affairs of the lender without interruptions.